Photo by Quentin Bacon, Food styling by Suzanne Lenzer, and Prop styling by Maeve Sheridan

 2 cups chopped fresh parsley leaves

 ¼ teaspoon freshly ground black pepper

+If using the half-cauliflower, make the cauliflower rice.
 Cut the half-head of cauliflower into two or three large pieces, each with some stem attached.
-Holding each piece by the stem, grate the top part of the cauliflower on the large holes of a box grater to form rice-like pieces, until you have about 3 cups Alternatively, you can cut the half cauliflower into florets, roving as much of the stem as possible and grate the florets in the food processor using the grater attachment.
+Holding each piece by the stem, grate the top part of the cauliflower on the large holes of a box grater to form rice-like pieces, until you have about 3 cups.
+Alternatively, you can cut the half cauliflower into florets, roving as much of the stem as possible and grate the florets in the food processor using the grater attachment.
 Save the stems and any remaining cauliflower for another use.

-In a large bowl toss together the grated cauliflower, tomatoes, cucumber, onion, parsley and mint leaves.
+In a large bowl toss together the cauliflower rice, tomatoes, cucumber, onion, parsley and mint leaves.

 In a small bowl, whisk the oil, lemon juice, zest, cumin, salt and pepper.
 Pour the dressing over the cauliflower mixture and toss well to combine.
 Cover tightly and place in the refrigerator for at least 1 hour and up to 3 days.

 Makes 6 servings

 Serving size: 1 ¼ cup